DurgakalyanPediredla/Solidity-Smart-contracts/README.md

 - **Chainlink Oracle**: The project relies on Chainlink's price feed to convert ETH to USD.

-## Setup Instructions

-1. Clone the repository.
-2. Install dependencies, including any required Solidity compiler version and development environment.
-3. Compile the smart contracts using the Solidity compiler.
-4. Deploy the contracts to your desired Ethereum network.

 ## Usage

 1. **Interacting with Fundme Contract**: Users can contribute funds, withdraw funds, and view current contributors.